Azure-Samples/azure-search-openai-javascript/packages/frontend-app/readme.md

 ## Azure Open AI JavaScript Sample - Frontend

-This folder contains a web component with LitElement that can be used to interact with the Azure Open AI API.
+This folder contains a single web component built with LitElement that can be used to interact with the Azure OpenAI API.

 It is a classic chat UI that can be used to send messages to the API and receive responses.